Reset a user's password

 Change a passwordReset a user's password

-- Send the user their new password.
+- (Optional) Allow the user to recover their own password.

 If you can't sign in to the Admin console and need to reset your own administrator password, see Reset your administrator password.

 After you reset their password, users with 2-step verification might need to generate new application-specific passwords for any third-party applications connected to the account, such as mail clients.